Courses

 1TBATBATBA

 A continuation of Bio 409.
-Laboratory study of a problem chosen in consultation with the research director culminating in a paper or poster of results.
-Required of all students majoring in the Cell Biology track of the Biology major.
+Experimental execution of the proposal from Bio 409 or some research project chosen in consultation with the research director culminating in a paper or poster of the results.

 Sec Days Time Room

-A full time summer research project in which a biological research problem is chosen in consultation with the research director.
-A study of the current scientific literature, as well as laboratory work culminating in a comprehensive paper in journal article format and an oral presentation thereof.
+A full-time summer research project on a biological research problem chosen by the research director.
+A study of the current scientific literature, as well as extensive experimentation culminating in a comprehensive paper in journal article format and/or an oral presentation thereof.
 Successful completion of Bio 411 can substitute for Bio 409/410.

 No sections offered in the fall semester…